TurniXXD/py-repo-init/README.md

 - give execution permission for your user on this file
     $ chmod +x init.py
 - make this file executable or add alias with path to your script into your bashrc
+- add path into init.py, where your new created repos will be saved

 # Main inspiration
 https://www.youtube.com/watch?v=b3ySWJinSh4&ab_channel=CuriousCoding